Disney Cruise Line has delayed its test cruise for Disney Dream, which was scheduled to set sail with Disney employees on board on Tuesday.

 Disney Dream was set to depart Port Canaveral for a two-night simulated sailing, required under the guidelines set forth by the CDC for ships that do not plan to sail “fully-vaccinated” cruises.

-Since Disney is a line that primarily carries families with kids, it opted to go the simulated sailing route so that it would not need to have a vaccine requirement.
+Since Disney is a line primarily carrying families with kids, it opted to go the simulated sailing route so that it would not need a vaccine requirement.

 Had Dream been able to sail from Port Canaveral tomorrow, it would have been the first ship to set sail with passengers from the port since the industry shutdown, even though it’s only with volunteers from within the Walt Disney Company.

 Disney Cruise Line has not publicly announced a new test cruise date.
-But if it is not before July 18, the vessel won’t need to operate one at all.
+But if it is not before July 18, the vessel won’t need to operate.